 Department Chair: Nate Lorentz (323) 953-4000 ext.
-2691 | SCI 324F sciences.lacitycollege.edu
+2691 | SCI 324F lacitycollege.edu/Departments/Earth-Sciences/Department-Home

 Earth Sciences is comprised of the diverse disciplines of Earth Science, Environmental Science, Geography, and Geology.
 We use the scientific method to understand Earth and its inhabitants on numerous spatial and temporal scales.
 Students will recognize and explain fundamental Earth science principles; obtain data from online, library, and field experiences; and obtain technical vocabulary and skills.
 Earth Sciences courses are intended for both majors and general education, providing opportunities for students to meet Physical Science and Social Science CSU/UC transfer requirements.
 Our transfer students are represented at CSU, UC, and private universities throughout California and beyond.